 Airbnb used their hosts’ plethora of local knowledge to create unique experiences.
 Be your China KOL’s well of exclusive local info.

 People start following a KOL because they provide unique value and perspectives.
 For most travel-focused China KOLs, unshared information to create something valuable in their niche is worth much more than discounts or merchandise.

 Provide the KOL with exclusive images and videos that are worth posting.
 This strategy is especially useful if the KOL will not be traveling.
 Give him or her as much support as you would an in-house employee to produce content.
 After all, they are taking the role of an employee.

 If you don’t hire a KOL, you will pay someone to do creative, do distribution, and make targeted ads.
 A KOL does the work of an entire marketing department.
 You, however, — as a travel company with on-location staff or at least a network in the destination area — have the raw materials and vicinity to make great content.

 P for Products

 Finally, give-aways do have their place — but here’s an alternative method.
 Rather than giving the KOL a product, give her something she can give to fans in her own give-away.
-Chinese followers love give-aways.
+Chinese followers love give-aways and give-aways can greatly boost KOL advertising results.
 It’s fun, makes them feel valued, and can create additional promotional materials.
 But don’t make it a broad discount give-away, make it exclusive, and make it exciting.